portfolium/playbook/docs/contributing-to-projects.md

 * Follow the same conventions as normal commits -- no "clean up" or "oops" messages -- because these commits won't be rebased and will appear in history on master
 * Continue to merge with master daily

-## Move and update your Jira ticket
+## Move and update your Clubhouse ticket

 Once your PR has been opened, you should move your ticket to the correct swim lane, most likely Code Review.
 However if your code has passed Code Review and it's ready for PM/QA you should then move the ticket again.